Hyperlinks and Tooltips

 HTML strings can be written using

-methods or by using the dedicatedsheet_to_html
+bookType: "html"in thewriteorwriteFilemethods or by using the dedicatedsheet_to_htmlutility function ↩